 It’s the latter, though — retention — that is a differentiator for leading orgs.

 “Acquiring new talent and bringing them up to speed requires a lot of time and money,” said 15FiveVP of Strategic Initiatives Jeff Smith in a recent Lever-hosted webinar.

 “It makes extraordinary financial sense to keep the people that you have, make sure they’re in the right roles, keep them growing, keep them engaged, and keep them as high-performing as possible,” Jeff added.

 A few talent acquisition and human resources experts gathered for our aforementioned webinar to discuss how corporate leaders can boost employee retention today:

-- Jeff Smith, the VP of Strategic Initiatives at 15Five
+- Jeff Smith, VP of Strategic Initiatives at 15Five

-- Chelsea Jennings, Founder & CEO Elevate Noir
+- Chelsea Jennings, Founder & CEO at Elevate Noir

-- Hakemia Jackson, Executive Coach & Cultural Strategist, Divinely Powered LLC
+- Hakemia Jackson, Executive Coach & Cultural Strategist at Divinely Powered

-What came out is essentially a master class in strategies and tactics they’re using within their own companies to keep employees satisfied and engaged — and how any company can refine its strategies for the upcoming year.
+What came of this discussion was a master class in top tactics and techniques they use within their own companies to keep employees satisfied and engaged — and how any company (read: yours) can improve employee retention strategies for the upcoming years ahead.